CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates both what the skill does and when to use it, with excellent trigger term coverage across a wide range of platform engineering technologies.
-Its main weakness is the extremely broad scope, which could create overlap with more specialized skills.
-The structured output format (blast radius, validation steps, rollback plan) is a nice distinguishing detail.
+This is a strong description that clearly communicates both what the skill does and when to use it, with excellent trigger term coverage across the DevOps/platform engineering domain.
+Its main weakness is the extremely broad scope, which could cause it to compete with more specialized skills for individual technologies like Terraform, GitHub Actions, or Kubernetes.
+The description is well-structured and uses appropriate third-person voice.

 DimensionReasoningScore